 - The program has a code signature, but the cryptographic verification failed because it has loaded a library without code signature.
 This is most likely an error made by the developer.
 Some developers put libraries into folders where they are not automatically code-signed by Xcode.
 Little Snitch tells you where the library is located.
 Inspect it to find out whether it is a legitimate part of the program or whether it is malware.
 Note that unsigned code always bears the risk that (malicious) modifications cannot be recognized.

 - The program has a code signature, but it was made with a development certificate not meant for production releases.
 This is probably a mistake by the developer, a debug build was released instead of a production build.
 If you are a developer, you see this warning for your debug builds.
-Little Snitch warns because development certificates are easier to obtain or steal.
+Little Snitch warns you about this because development certificates are easier to obtain or steal.

 - The program has a code signature, but the certificate chain is formally invalid.
 An invalid certificate chain may contain certificates which are not made for issuing other certificates or it may have other formal errors.
 A popular candidate for a formally invalid certificate is a self-signed certificate.
 You should be very cautious because this type of signature has no advantage over unsigned code or ad-hoc signed code.
 Maybe somebody wanted to pretend the program had a valid code signature.

 - The program has a code signature, but the root of the certificate chain is not Apple.
 When Apple issues a certificate, they ensure that it contains the developer's real name and a Team Identifier.
 Certificates issued by other authorities may not contain this information or the information may not be correct.
-Little Snitch does therefore not know whether the certificate can be trusted.
+Therefore, Little Snitch does not know whether the certificate can be trusted.

 Program modification warning